2025 Fair dates: August 7 - 10, 2025

 Discount admission may be purchased for the Exhibitor, their parent/guardian(s), leaders, and eligible family members after the Exhibitor has entered their project(s) in FairEntry online.
 Registration will open in FairEntry June 1st.

-Tickets for admission to the Fair is usually available on-line starting April 1st.
+Tickets for admission to the Fair are usually available online starting April 1st.

 DEADLINES